Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 You don’t have to focus on multiple platforms at once.
 Start and master one before concentrating on others.

 I use Pinterest, and it is excellent for visuals, informational articles, and step-by-step guides.
 Pinterest is best for travel, food, art, money, home decor, fashion, lifestyle, and many more topics.

-To be successful on any social media platform, consistency and frequency are the keys to success.
+Consistency and frequency are the keys to be successful on any social media platform.
 There are several automation tools available for you to schedule your social media posts.
 Investing in these tools helps you boost your blog traffic quickly without manually posting.